 Have you heard the word "depressed" before?
 How about "sad," "hopeless," or "empty?"
 All of those words are FEELINGS (also known as "emotions").
 Other types of feelings include mad, scared, or glad.
-Can you think of a few other feeling words?
-Draw or write them here:
+Draw or write some other feelings that you know.

 One way we experience depression is in our feelings, but we can also feel it in our body.
-When we feel sad, hopeless, or alone for too long, our body may begin to feel more tired than usual.
+When we feel sad, hopeless, or alone for too long our body may begin to feel more tired than usual.
 We may have trouble doing normal things like going to school, finishing our chores, or even hanging out with friends because it just takes too much effort.
 We may eat more than usual, or not eat much at all.
 We may sleep a lot, or not enough.
 Some people describe depression like living in cement--everything just seems harder.

-Ok, so now you know that depression is a feeling, but it can also be felt in the body.
+Ok, so depression is a feeling, but it can also be felt in the body.
 There's one more part to depression--thoughts.
 You've heard the saying, "think happy thoughts"--and that is good advice, but sometimes it's hard to think happy thoughts.
 Sometimes our thoughts get stuck on sad, bad or negative things, and it's hard to get rid of them.
 When a person feels depression in their emotions and their body, they might also notice that they've become stuck on negative thoughts.